 7. SPRAY THE TREE

 For something completely different that will be an instant talking point, how about a blue tree?
 It may take a little while to get used to, but it’s certainly a striking decorating move.
+Alternatively, a white Christmas tree, sprayed in artificial, snow-like powder will do the job.

 You’ll need to source a bare tree - or strip the needles yourself - and spray the branches in a rich cobalt blue.
 Best done outside, it can get quite messy!
 For colors that go with blue, think terracotta, olive and creams to complete the look.